WillemD61/battery-planning/README.md

 # Future development

 This program will be developed further to integrate into domoticz home automation software.
+The expecated integration is as follows:
+1. Read entsoe.eu API security token and read battery charging characteristics from user variables.
+2. Read actual battery charge level from a domoticz device (updated by the battery system).
+3. Set a selector switch to charge/discharge action as result of the planning.
+The action connected to the switch can then control the battery system.
+4. Display prices and/or planning results.
+Method to be investigated.

 # Program internal logic